sametcopur/treemind/docs/source/experiments/experiment_main.rst

 Value Adjustment
 ^^^^^^^^^^^^^^^^^

-The adjusted values were computed to ensure that comparisons between Treemind and SHAP analyses are both fair and meaningful.
+The adjusted values were computed to ensure that comparisons between truth values and (treemind and shap) analyses are both fair and meaningful.
 By centering the predictions and target function around their respective means, we isolate the relative contributions.

 For the truth values, the adjustment was applied as follows: